Find Grad Schools

 78 Yearly Graduations

 The 7th most popular school in the country for conservation majors who are seeking their master's degree is University of California - Berkeley.
 Each year, around 42,300 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $11,834 per year, while in-state graduate students, on average, pay $12,264 per year.
+The average in-state tuition for full-time undergraduates is $11,564 per year, while in-state graduate students, on average, pay $11,700 per year.
 During the most recent year for which we have data, 78 people received their master's degree in conservation from UC Berkeley.
-About 79% of this group were women, and 23% were students from an underrepresented racial-ethnic group.
-Those who complete their master's degree in conservation at University of California - Berkeley make a median salary of 55,058.
+Around 22% of these students were from an underrepresented racial-ethnic group, and 67% were women.

 #7